ReFreezed/HotParticles/README.txt

 choose from, but you can also specify your own.
-There are some additional parameters, like "ScaleAll" which affects multiple standard parameters, and "kick-start steps" which fast-forwards the particle systems at start time which is handy for continous particle effects (like rain or fire).
+There are some additional parameters, like "ScaleAll" which affects multiple standard parameters, and "kick-start steps" which fast-forwards the particle systems at start time which is useful for continuous particle effects (like rain or fire).

 Press the particle viewing area to move the particle emitter.